DAXGRID/open-ftth-address-import-dawa/README.md

-#  OpenFTTH Address Indexer DAWA
+#  OpenFTTH address importer DAWA

+This creates events out of change-sets from DAWA and inserts them into the OpenFTTH system.

 ## Testing